JinnyViboonlarp/app-spacy-nlp-ner/README.md

 ### Test with docker

 cased
-- if there is container running at port 5000, stop it.
 ```
 $ docker build -t clams-spacy-nlp-cased -f Dockerfile-cased .
 $ docker run --rm -d -p 5000:5000 clams-spacy-nlp-cased